VladlenaSkubi-du/Ft_ls_42school/README.md

 Go and try.
 Good luck!

 # The program returns
 The same output as the original ls-command with all the flags described in the first part of README.
-If you input a directory (".", "..", "/", "~/Applications") as an argument, ft_ls program returns a list of files lying within this directory (or to say it in a more "scientific" way - listed in the catalogue with the same name and path as the argument you input).
+- If you input a directory (".", "..", "/", "~/Applications") as an argument, ft_ls program returns a list of files lying within this directory (or to say it in a more "scientific" way - listed in the catalogue with the same name and path as the argument you input).
-If you input a file name or link name or program name and so on as an argument, ft_ls program returns the names you input if they exist in the directory you work from or put as an argument.
-If you input some staff that does not exist, ft_ls outputs: "./ft_ls: 1: No such file or directory".
+- If you input a file name or a link name or a program name and so on as an argument, ft_ls program returns the names you input if they exist in the directory.
+- If you input some staff that does not exist, ft_ls outputs: "./ft_ls: 1: No such file or directory".
-It can also answer as: "./ft_ls: Permission denied" if the files or directories you input as arguments are non-readable for you as user (your group of users).
+- It can also answer as: "./ft_ls: Permission denied" if the files or directories you input as arguments are non-readable for you as user (your group of users).

 You can also try special commands that this ft_ls reproduces as the original ls-command: